Use this helpful guide on how to make scalloped cloth napkins

-Use the regular sewing machine to make the scalloped edge for vintage-inspired cloth napkins.
+Use the regular sewing machine with the specific stitch style to make the scalloped edge for vintage-inspired cloth napkins.

 Honestly, I rarely see scalloped cloth napkins these days.
 We have these Christmas cloth napkin sets that have a vintage looks but also elegant for any casual or formal dinner party.
 But what we have for everyday use are mitered corner napkins style.

 This post may contain affiliate link, please see Disclosure Policy for details.

 I know it is available in the specific home decor store like Wayfair, Pottery Barn as well as online.
 But you know, you can make a set or two yourself with just using a regular sewing machine scallop stitch to keep on budget.

 If you see on the stitch variety on a sewing machine, there is one decorative stitch for embroidery scallop.
 You will use this stitch to hem these DIY cloth napkins.